Mahmud of Ghazni: Last days

 A painting of the inside of the mausoleum of Sultan Mahmud of Ghazni, in 1839–40.

-The tomb is located in the village of Rawza (Rawdza), 4 kilometers northeast of Ghazni.
-The gate of the tomb was removed by the East India Company in 1842, wrongly claiming that it belonged to the Somnath Temple, and is now located in the Agra fort.

-Sultan Mahmud had contracted malaria during his expedition against Jats in 1027 AD which was his last invasion.
+Sultan Mahmud had contracted malaria during his expedition against Jats in 1027 which was his last invasion in India.
 The medical complication from malaria had caused lethal tuberculosis.
 For two years he suffered from this disease.
 In spite of the warnings of his physicians he carried his daily routine and engaged in court activities.

-After chasing the Seljuks out of Khorasan and campaign in Rey, he spent the summer of 1029 in Khorasan following winter in Balkh.
-The climate of Balkh was unsuitable for him therefore he returned back to Ghazni about 22 April 1030 AD.
+After chasing the Seljuks out of Khorasan and campaign in Ray, he spent the summer of 1029 in Khorasan following winter in Balkh.
+The climate of Balkh was unsuitable for him therefore he returned to Ghazni about 22 April 1030 AD.

 On Thursday, 30 April, after resting a week in the capital Ghazni, Mahmud died at 5 o'clock, at the age of 58 years.
 He was buried at the same evening at the time of Isha prayer in the Firuzi garden his favourite pleasure resort.
-His mausoleum is located in Ghazni, Afghanistan.
+His mausoleum is located in the village of Rawza (Rawdza), 4 kilometres northeast of Ghazni, Afghanistan.